fieldtrip/website/workshop/neuroimaging2-2425/sr2.md

 represents more realistically the data how it would be recorded.
 Note also, that our 'right mastoid’ corresponds with channel number 87.

-**_Q5.7 - Visualize the re-referenced to linked mastoids data and compare it with the other results._**
+**_Q5.7 - Visualize the rereferenced to linked mastoids data and compare it with the other results._**

 **_Q5.8 - Repeat the steps above, but now with a dipole that is close to the